-The College does not make assessment decision except with regard to the diagnostic assessment.
+The College does not make assessment decisions except with regard to the diagnostic assessment.
 As the College collects more information on results of the Diagnostic Assessment process, the previous decisions for those individuals, and the outcomes for applicants it will be able to provide more information to the Registration Committee.
-The process has been in place for only two years and there is not yet sufficient data to evaluate or to present to the Registration Committee.